GoogleCloudPlatform/healthcare/utilities/ingest/dataflow_hl7v2_to_hl7v2/README.md

 # hl7V2Store to hl7V2Store Data Pipeline

+> [!NOTE]
+> This is non-production demo/example code.
+It comes with no guarantees and requires modification before use in any stable, durable or SLA'ed environment.

 ## Overview

 The purpose of the hl7v2-to-hl7v2 pipeline is to stream HL7 V2 messages from one hl7V2Store to another using a source hl7V2Store, its attached Pub/Sub Subscription and a destination hl7V2Store.
----
-**NOTE**:
-This is non-production demo/example code.
-It comes with no guarantees and requires modification before use in any stable, durable or SLA'ed environment.
----

 ![image](images/dataflow-hl7v2-to-hl7v2-architecture.png)

 ## Environment